Your Right to CAM Audit Records: What Landlords Must Provide

 A landlord-favorable version might limit the lookback to one year, require 60 days' advance notice, restrict the audit to Tenant's own employees (excluding outside CPAs or consultants), and condition the right on the tenant being current on all payments.

 The differences in these provisions produce dramatically different practical outcomes.
 A one-year lookback means a systematic overcharge that has run for three years only produces one year of recovery.
 A requirement that the audit be performed by Tenant's employees effectively eliminates the right for most small and mid-size tenants.
+For practical guidance on how to negotiate a stronger clause before signing, see negotiating the CAM reconciliation clause.

 Complete CAM Documentation Request List